I Am the Night—Color Me Black: Plot

 Sheriff Koch cannot sleep the night before the execution of a man, as he feels conflicted about the situation.
 His wife Ella is no comfort as she snarls, "What time do they string him up; you know what I mean...what time does he get hung?"
 Her attitude represents the hateful sentiment of the town that looks forward to the fate of Jagger, a man who is to be hanged after being wrongfully convicted of killing a bigot; he claims self defense, and is unrepentant about the killing.
 On the day of his execution, the sun does not rise in the morning, and it seems that this is the only place in the world where this is true.

 There is still some dispute as to whether Jagger is guilty.
 The sheriff is conflicted, while the deputy is convinced Jagger is guilty; the latter is accused of perjury by the town news reporter.
 That morning the deputy becomes loud and obnoxious, and the sheriff tells him: "You better unravel it Pierce, or I'll spread you all over this yard".
 At 9:00 AM, just before the hanging, it is still dark; the radio now reporting the darkness confined to this one small village.
 The sheriff admits he feels guilty because he didn't question the lack of autopsy of the victim, and didn't care that there were powder burns on the victim despite the deputy testifying that Jagger shot the victim from across a room.
-The sheriff wanted to be reelected, and as such went along with the status quo.
+The sheriff wanted to be re-elected, and thus went along with the prevailing opinion.